CAGameProg/materials/Chapter1/notes.md

 ## Getting user input

-Here is an example to read user input into a variable:
+Here is an example to read user input into a variable of type *float64*:

 ```go
 package main